edrl-purdue/nn-derivative-to/README.md

  * Line 30 defines the total number of features sets.
 The default dataset division is 70% for the training dataset, and 15% for the testing and validation datasets, each.
  * Lines 41-45 define the number of hidden layers, number of neurons per hidden layer, the hidden activation function, the output activation function, and the number of repeated NNs to train when searching for the best peforming one.
  * The NN's performance is displayed along with plots of the function and its derivative from the ground-truth function and the neural network-based evaluation.
- * The model is saved in the NN_model_DBTO_## folder where ## is the total number of features sets defined on Line 30.
+ * The model is saved in the *NN_model_DBTO_##* folder where ## is the total number of features sets defined on Line 30.

  **Train_HBTO_NN.py**
  * Run this script to train a neural network material model for HBTO similar to the one utilized in the paper.
 Note that this script is not deterministic.
- * Line 14 loads the precomputed database file: HBTO_CH_2D_N10000_100x100.mat.
+ * Line 14 loads the precomputed database file: *HBTO_CH_2D_N10000_100x100.mat*.
 The default dataset division is 70% for the training dataset, and 15% for the testing and validation datasets, each.
  * Lines 32-36 define the number of hidden layers, number of neurons per hidden layer, the hidden activation function, the output activation function, and the number of repeated NNs to train when searching for the best peforming one.
- * * The NN's performance is displayed along with plots of the function and its derivative from the ground-truth function and the neural network-based evaluation.
+ * The NN's performance is displayed along with plots of the function and its derivative from the ground-truth function and the neural network-based evaluation.
- * The model is saved in the NN_model_HBTO_## folder where ## is the total number of features sets loaded on Line 14.
+ * The model is saved in the *NN_model_HBTO_##* folder where ## is the total number of features sets loaded on Line 14.

 **Run_DBTO_NN.py**
  * Run this script to perform DBTO on an MBB beam example with the neural network material model.